openscad/openscad/README.md

     ./scripts/opensuse-build-dependencies.sh

 Check your binary packaged library versions to make sure they meet the minimum requirements listed above.
-After that, follow the Compilation instructions below.
+After that follow the Compilation instructions below.

 ### Building for older Linux or without root access